 Know, can the projector screen get wet?
 You will know about the different materials from which screens are made.

 Many normal screens are just a piece of cloth that can be installed within a few minutes.
 While almost every ALR screen has a special frame.
 The frame itself should be assembled.

-If you are the kind of person that takes good care of things and are also a newbie then you will hesitate to assemble it.
+If you are the kind of person that takes good care of things and are also a newbie then you will hesitate to assemble them.
 But if you are intermediate and have done some kind of fitting before then you can assemble it while looking at the user manual.
 But the hustle is still there.

 Final verdict of the comparison